mvdh7/calkulate/docs/metadata.md

     * `k_bisulfate` : bisulfate dissociation constant.
     * `k_water` : water equilibrium constant.

-??? info "`molinity_HCl` : *approximate HCl molinity in the titrant*"
+??? info "`molinity_HCl` : *approximate HCl molinity in the HCl titrant*"
     In mol/kg-solution.
 Defaults to 0.1 mol/kg-solution if not provided.
-Only used to estimate titrant density, not for calibration.
+Used only to estimate titrant density, not for calibration.

-??? info "`molinity_NaCl` : *approximate NaCl molinity in the titrant*"
+??? info "`molinity_NaCl` : *approximate NaCl molinity in the HCl titrant*"
     In mol/kg-solution.
 Defaults to 0.6 mol/kg-solution if not provided.
-Used to estimate titrant density.
+Used only to estimate titrant density.

+??? info "`molinity_H2SO4` : *approximate NaCl molinity in the H<sub>2</sub>SO<sub>4</sub> titrant*"
+    In mol/kg-solution.
+Defaults to 0.1 mol/kg-solution if not provided.
+Used only to estimate titrant density, not for calibration.

 ??? info "`opt_k_bisulfate` : *which bisulfate dissociation constant to use*"
     Sets whether the bisulfate dissociation constant is estimated from salinity and temperature by [PyCO2SYS](https://PyCO2SYS.rtfd.io) following: